Downham Market railway station: History

-The Lynn & Ely Railway Act received the Royal Assent on 30 June 1845.
+The Lynn and Ely Railway Act 1845 (8 & 9 Vict. c. lv) received royal assent on 30 June 1845.
 Work started on the line in 1846 and the line and its stations were opened on 27 October 1846.
-Downham station was situated south of and was the temporary terminus of the line.
-The line to Ely was completed and opened on New Year's Day 1847.
+Downham station, as it was known at the time, was situated south of and was the temporary terminus of the line.
+The line to Ely was completed and opened on 25 October 1847.
 Downham station ceased to be a temporary terminus when the line was opened through to Denver Road Gate.

-The new line connected King's Lynn and its harbour with Ely and trains to London.
+The name was changed to Downham Market from 12 May 1981.

 The wooden signal box, built for the Great Eastern Railway in 1881, was listed Grade II in 2013.
+It is still in use today and is lever-operated.

 In early 2017, the station was redecorated to commemorate Network SouthEast, the British Rail division that operated services across England's south east 30 years previously.
 With assistance from the Railway Heritage Trust, paintwork and signage has been returned to a style that mimics that of the late 1980s.